 8.0 Hours Dual S.E.
 Airplane to get the pilot to Solo.
 This amount of time is only an estimate.
 How quickly the pilot adapts to flying Fixed Wind Aircraft will depend on them.
 This is the only variable, the rest of the time must be logged.

 INSTRUMENT RATING (FAR 61.65)

 NOTE: The Applicant must have an Instrument Rating on their Foreign Pilot License to complete this program.
-NO INSTRUMENT RATING , Pilot must complete the complete 40 hour program from the beginning.
+If the pilot has NO INSTRUMENT RATING, he/she must complete the complete 40 hour program from the beginning.

 All flight time must be completed.

 COMMERCIAL PILOT (FAR 61.129)

 - 10.0 Dual Complex Aircraft or TAA Aircraft (C-172 G-1000 with Autopilot)